maekitalo/tntnet/doc/man/ecpp.7.markdown

 http headers here, set cookies and - most important - generate output.
 The most important methods here are `reply.out()` and `reply.sout()`.
-Both return a `std::ostream`, which receives the output of the component. `reply.sout()` has a filter installed, which translates some characters, whith special meanings in html to the corresponding html entities.
+Both return a `std::ostream`, which receives the output of the component. `reply.sout()` has a filter installed, which translates some characters, with special meanings in html to the corresponding html entities.
 The characters are `<`, `>`, `&`, `"` and `'`.
 This is useful for printing values from variables to the html code.

 `qparam` holds the query parameters parsed from GET- or POST-parameters or received from other components.
-The type of qparam is `tnt::query_params`.
+The type of `qparam` is `tnt::QueryParams`.
 Normally you use a `<%args>` block to specify the parameters, but there are special cases, where it is useful to access these directly.

-### component adressing
+### component addressing

 Each component has a unique name.
-The name is composed from the classname, the character '@' and the name of the shared library, it is located.
-Components can have internal subcomponents.
-The name of the internal subcomponent is appended to the classname separated by a dot (.).
+The name is composed from the class name, the character '@' and the name of the shared library, it is located.
+Components can have internal sub components.
+The name of the internal sub component is appended to the class name separated by a dot (.).

 ### special rule for line feeds after a `</%something>`-tag